azransyed/Gitea-SGW-TUI/README.md

 2. Run the Bubble Tea TUI

-With the virtual environment activated, navigate to the project directory and start the TUI:
+Navigate to the project directory and start the TUI:
 ```
 go mod tidy
 go run main.go